 - Housing Development: refurbishing newly acquired properties whilst providing employment, training and volunteering opportunities.

-Since the end of the EHCGP, Latch has been working closely with Leeds CC to develop a programme to acquire and refurbish 16 more properties.
-Leases on 13 properties already managed by Latch and in the ownership of Leeds CC have been extended to 99 years, making it possible to raise funding against them and grant funding is being made available from Leeds CC through the Right To Buy Receipts Grants Programme which the local authority is running.
+- Empty Homes Three Latch worked closely with Leeds CC to develop a program to acquire and refurbish 16 more properties, known as Empty Homes 3.
+Leases on 13 properties already managed by Latch and in the ownership of Leeds CC were extended to 99 years, making it possible to raise loan finance against them and grant funding was raised from Leeds CC through the Right to Buy Receipts Grants Programme which the local authority is running.
+This 16 home programme was also supported by £100,000 from LandAid and £105,000 form Nationwide Foundation and loan funding from Triodos bank of £1.1m.
+This project completed in December 2018.